input-output-hk/mithril/docs/blog/2022-09-14-sqlite-stores.md

 ### Running the migration

 The first step is to stop the running Mithril node if any.
 The `mithril-signer-migrate` executable can perform the migration automatically once you know where your actual JSON files are located.
-Have a look in your configuration file, check the value assiociated with the `data_stores_directory` key and copy the path indicated here.
+Have a look in your configuration file (default `/opt/mithril/mithril-signer/service.env`), check the value associated with the `DATA_STORES_DIRECTORY` key (default to `/opt/mithril/mithril-signer/stores`) and copy the path indicated here.
+Copy this path after the `--db-dir` option on the following command line:

 ```
-$> ./mithril-signer-migrate automatic --db-dir /path/to/json/stores/base/dir
+$> ./mithril-signer-migrate automatic --db-dir /paste/the/data/stores/directory/here
 Mithril Aggregator JSON → SQLite migration tool.
 Migrating protocol_initializer_store data…
 OK ✓